Military & Veterans

 Old Dominion University proudly serves the military and their families.
 We are consistently ranked as a leading "military-friendly" institution.

 At ODU Distance Learning, you will find a highly skilled and friendly staff, teamed with an outstanding array of distinguished faculty, many of whom are former military service members who have been recognized for teaching excellence and scholarship.

-Find the nearest ODU extended classroom site by searching our online map.
+Find the nearest ODU partner location by searching our online map.
 Students are encouraged to speak to the ODU personnel at their nearest site.
 No site nearby?
 Advisors at main campus will be happy to help you with academic advising and the application process.
 Just call 1.800.968.2638 or email firstname.lastname@example.org.

 ODU Distance Learning is proud to be a part of several military education affiliations, many of which offer financial aid to military personnel and veterans.
 See all of our affiliations here.
 Our current tuition and fees for Distance Learning courses are listed under the Cost section.

 Military and veteran students are welcome to apply for any degree program that ODU Distance Learning offers.
 However, the Old Dominion military programs below are specifically designed or recommended for these students, with significant credits awarded for military training and experience.
 In some situations, military students can take courses in these programs via Portable Media (CD-ROM or DVD).

 - General Engineering Technology - Electromechanical Systems (BSET)

 - Health Sciences - Health Services Administration concentration (BSHS)